seosgithub/flok/docs/controllers.md

 #Controllers
 Controllers are a lot like the controllers from `MVC` triads.
 They are the heart of your user-defined behavior in the same way rails controllers define your web-application.

+See [Client API](./client_api.md) for details on the functions available to controllers.

 ##Kernel & Client Controllers
 There are two types of controllers.
 One type is a universal `flok user controller` (**fuc**) that manages state information, the view hierarchy, and is written in javascript; the other type is present on your device, the `device view controller` (**dvc**).
 The `device view controller` expresses the appereance of the state and view names from `flok user controller`.
 The `device view controller` also sends events to the `flok user controller` when an action is commited, like a `button_clicked` event.